Home / Resume / IT / Software Engineer

 2. Professional summary (2-3 sentences)

 This replaces the old "objective" statement.
-A summary tells the manager what you bring — years of experience, core strengths, and your most impressive achievement.
+A summary tells the manager what you bring: years of experience, core stack, and your most impressive achievement.
 Tailor it to every application.

 Weak: "Looking for a challenging software engineering role where I can grow my skills."

-Strong: "Software engineer with 4 years of experience building scalable web applications.
-Led migration of a monolithic API to microservices, improving throughput 3x.
-Proficient in TypeScript, Python, and AWS."
+Strong: "Software engineer with 4 years building scalable web services.
+Migrated a monolithic Java API to Spring Boot microservices on AWS, improving throughput 3x.
+Proficient in Python, TypeScript, React, and PostgreSQL."

 3. Technical skills